lucasmccabe/contagion/docs/index.rst

     :target: https://contagion.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-^^contagion^^ is a Python package supporting agent-based disease simulation on networks.
+contagion is a Python package supporting agent-based disease simulation on networks.

 General Info
 ============

-^^contagion^^ consists of two primary components:
+contagion consists of two primary components:

-    - ^^ContactNetwork^^ builds upon a networkx_ graph, adding vectors for tracking susceptible, infected, and recovered nodes and providing the ability to initialize with a specified fraction of nodes infected and/or recovered.
+    - ContactNetwork builds upon a networkx_ graph, adding vectors for tracking susceptible, infected, and recovered nodes and providing the ability to initialize with a specified fraction of nodes infected and/or recovered.
-    - ^^Contagion^^ implements disease simulations on contact networks, providing the ability to retrieve per-step compartmental histories and simulate test procedures (e.g. random testing or contact tracing).
+    - Contagion implements disease simulations on contact networks, providing the ability to retrieve per-step compartmental histories and simulate test procedures (e.g. random testing or contact tracing).

 Table of Contents